 The US Builds a Railroad: To counter a continued British presence on CENTAM's Caribbean coast and gain influence in the region, the US signed a treaty with Colombia in 1846.
 The agreement permitted the US to build a railroad across the isthmus and the right to protect the line with military force.
 Following the 1849 discovery of gold in California, travel across the isthmus increased immensely.
 With no transcontinental railroad in North America, the quickest way to travel from the US East Coast to California was across Panama.
-With so many "49-ers" (as the gold miners were nicknamed) crossing Panama, the railroad company was anxious to complete the line.
-But construction across swamps and rainforest proved difficult, and thousands of migrant workers, primarily Chinese and West Indian, died from disease and work-related accidents.
-The railroad was finally completed in 1855, but the project provoked significant tensions between workers and their American overseers.
-Following an 1856 anti-US riot, the US dispatched 2 warships to
+With so many "49ers" (as the gold miners were nicknamed) crossing Panama, the railroad company was anxious to complete the line.
+But construction across swamps proved and rainforest difficult, and thousands of migrant workers, primarily Chinese and West Indian. died from disease and workrelated accidents The railroad was finally completed in 1855, but the project provoked significant tensions between workers and their American overseers.
+Following an 1856 anti-US riot, the US dispatched 2 warships to Panamanian waters, beginning a period of US intervention that lasted until 1999.